ssakumar/AgniFuego/README.md

 Jupyter Notebook
 Tableau
 Excel
+R

 # Objectives
 To continue scraping data from flightware to constantly keep track of the flight path data.
+And join the data extracted from the FAA N regitry and FAA airport database to this flightaware data in order to build a dashboard that helps in analysying the data for fire-fighting resources and assists in effective decision making through predicitve analytics.